yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 To configure federated authentication in YugabyteDB Managed, do the following:

-1. Navigate to **Security > Access Control > Authentication** and click **Enable Federated Authentication** to display the **Enable Federated Authentication** dialog.
+1. Navigate to **Security > Access Control > Authentication**, and click **Enable Federated Authentication** to display the **Enable Federated Authentication** dialog.
 1. Choose Okta identity provider.
 1. Enter the client ID and secret of the Okta application you created.
 1. Enter the Okta domain for your application.
 1. Click **Enable**.

 You are redirected to sign in to your IdP to test the connection.
-Once test connection is successful, federated authentication is enabled.
+After the test connection is successful, federated authentication is enabled.

   {{% /tab %}}